had0j/io_qp2_rule_eng/readme.md

 |  11:00 | +25% attack received multiplier | YOUR CONSCIOUSNESS FADES… receive 25% more garbage |
 |  12:00 | +5 permanent garbage (total 10) | THIS IS THE END. +5 PERMANENT LINES |

-> In 【Expert+】 Fatigue effects are different, see later below for specifics
+> In【Expert+】Fatigue effects are different, see later below for specifics

 ## Mods

-In this page `Easy mode` means not activating 【Expert(+)】 and not activating 【Mod+】
+In this page `Easy mode` means not activating【Expert(+)】and not activating【Mod+】

 Mods are ways you can increase the difficulty before starting a run, with basically only downsides and no upsides, but activating mods (or specific mod combinations) and reaching certain altitudes can grant achievements